 How to not get doxxed FAQ

-Can you prevent being Doxxed?
+Can you prevent doxxing?

-Yes, you can certainly take preventive steps to protect yourself from doxxing.
+Yes, you can certainly take preventive measures to protect yourself from doxxing.
 The first and foremost strategy is limiting the amount of information available about you online.
 You can achieve this by regularly auditing your digital footprint and removing or hiding any personal information that potential doxxers could use.

 What is the difference between doxxing and swatting?

 Doxxing and swatting are both malicious practices, but they differ in their nature and impact.
-Doxxing involves the act of collecting and disseminating someone's personal information without their consent, often leading to harassment and violation of privacy.
+Doxxing involves the act of collecting and disseminating someone's private information without their consent, often leading to harassment and violation of privacy.

 On the other hand, swatting is the act of making a false report to the police, usually of a serious nature like a hostage situation, to draw a SWAT team or other heavy police response to a specific location (often the victim's home).
 So, while doxxing can lead to swatting, they are different in terms of their execution and the nature of harm they cause.